 This document is relevant to you if you are a network engineer, cloud engineer, architect, or operator tasked with designing, maintaining, or troubleshooting the security, connectivity, and availability of VMware-backed applications hosted in Google Cloud.

 This document also helps you to learn more about VMware Engine and its requirements and capabilities.
 As you dive deeper into the technology, or if you are going to pilot it or deploy it in production, this document helps you understand how VMware Engine works and how to integrate it with a new or existing Google Cloud environment.
 This document reviews all networking aspects and helps you determine the best solution for your use case.

-VMware Engine networking integrates with virtual private cloud (VPC) networks that have existing connectivity with on-premises networks, and also with other Google Cloud services.
-VMware Engine is built on high-performance, reliable, and high-capacity infrastructure, to provide customers with an optimal cost-efficient VMware experience.
+VMware Engine networking integrates with Virtual Private Cloud (VPC) networks that have existing connectivity with on-premises networks, and also with other Google Cloud services.
+VMware Engine is built on high-performance, reliable, and high-capacity infrastructure, to provide you with an optimal cost-efficient VMware experience.